darkmuggle/tanger/README.md

 Execute a containerized Tang Server

+## Caveaut Emptor

+These scripts are completely unsupported and have the usual "found it on Github support."

+If you found this script because someone "official" passed this along, well, my condolences.

 ## Prior Art

 A collegue publishes [Tang in a Container](quay.io/mike_nguyen/tang), which is used for FCOS testing and development.
 This solution, however, does not work in OCP.